hybridgroup/gocv/README.md

 You can install OpenCV 3.4.1 using Homebrew:

 	brew install opencv

 If you already have an earlier version of OpenCV installed, you should probably upgrade it to the latest version, instead of installing:

 	brew upgrade opencv

-### How to go build/go run your code

-In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for your gocv installation.
-If you have used Homebrew to install OpenCV 3.4, the following instructions should work.
+### Verifying the installation

+To verify your installation you can run one of the included examples.

-First, you need to change the current directory to the location of the GoCV repo:
+First, change the current directory to the location of the GoCV repo:

 	cd $GOPATH/src/gocv.io/x/gocv

-One time per session, you must run the script:

-		source ./env.sh

-Now you should be able to build or run any of the command examples:
+Now you should be able to build or run any of the examples:

 	go run ./cmd/version/main.go

 The version program should output the following:

 	gocv version: 0.12.0
 	opencv lib version: 3.4.1

-You might want to copy the `env.sh` script into your own projects, to make it easier to setup the needed environment vars when building your own code.

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.sh` must have been executed as described above):
+If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times:

 	go install gocv.io/x/gocv

+### Custom Environment

+By default, pkg-config is used to determine the correct flags for compiling and linking OpenCV.
+This behavior can be disabled by supplying `-tags customenv` when building/running your application.
+When building with this tag you will need to supply the CGO environment variables yourself.

+For example:

+	export CGO_CXXFLAGS="--std=c++11"
+	export CGO_CPPFLAGS="-I/usr/local/Cellar/opencv/3.4.1_5/include"
+	export CGO_LDFLAGS="-L/usr/local/Cellar/opencv/3.4.1_5/lib -lopencv_stitching -lopencv_superres -lopencv_videostab -lopencv_aruco -lopencv_bgsegm -lopencv_bioinspired -lopencv_ccalib -lopencv_dnn_objdetect -lopencv_dpm -lopencv_face -lopencv_photo -lopencv_fuzzy -lopencv_hfs -lopencv_img_hash -lopencv_line_descriptor -lopencv_optflow -lopencv_reg -lopencv_rgbd -lopencv_saliency -lopencv_stereo -lopencv_structured_light -lopencv_phase_unwrapping -lopencv_surface_matching -lopencv_tracking -lopencv_datasets -lopencv_dnn -lopencv_plot -lopencv_xfeatures2d -lopencv_shape -lopencv_video -lopencv_ml -lopencv_ximgproc -lopencv_calib3d -lopencv_features2d -lopencv_highgui -lopencv_videoio -lopencv_flann -lopencv_xobjdetect -lopencv_imgcodecs -lopencv_objdetect -lopencv_xphoto -lopencv_imgproc -lopencv_core"

+Please note that you will need to run these 3 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.

 ## Windows